Skip to content

 # Later conversation - agent can recall the information

-result = await executor.ainvoke({
+result = await agent.ainvoke({

-"input": "What do you know about my food preferences?"
+"messages": [("human", "What do you know about my food preferences?")]

 })